MrNaVv666/definitely-not-bario/README.md

 Shift - Shoot Bullet

 To get to some platforms you need to perform a special jump mechanic, stick to the wall of the platform and then jump again.
-There are 50 coin per each stage, 100 coins total.